 Video: Othermill Frame Collision in Z axis.

 If the Othermill’s x, y, or z carriage attempts to move past its boundaries, a frame collision occurs.
 Because the Othermill’s axes are open-loop, the Othermill won’t know when this happens and will attempt to continue as if nothing is wrong.
 The stepper motor will continue to attempt to spin, but the physical barrier in the way will prevent the motor from moving.
 This causes a discrepancy between where the Othermill thinks the carriages are and where they actually are in physical space.
 This discrepancy causes further motion to occur in unexpected locations and can damage the part being milled, as well as cause the Othermill to mill into the spoilboard or T-slot bed.
+When Otherplan detects a frame collision in the X or Y axis, the warning “Toolpaths may cause collision with frame” appears in the plan \panel.
+In the Z axis, “Toolpath may cause spindle to retract too far” appears.

 What are collision warnings?